 Depending on the discipline you can have one up to four fins under your board in different lengths, materials and connection systems.
 The right fin makes controlling your gear much easier.

-We have an idea of the most important pieces of windsurfing gear by now, but the biggest amount of windsurfing gear can be summed up under windsurfing parts or referred to as
+We have an idea of the most important pieces of windsurfing gear by now, but the biggest amount of windsurfing gear can be summed up under windsurfing parts or referred to as windsurfing accessories as well.

 When talking about windsurfing parts think of everything we haven't discussed until now.
 Items like: